Departament de Matemàtiques

 - How can I do it?

-- Your slides, if any, must be clear and easy to read.
-Don’t fill them with text!
+- Your video must be clear and easy to read.
+Don’t fill it with text!

 - Do not forget to also indicate which references you read.

-- When your presentation will be ready, I recommend that you rehearse it at least once.
+- When the script of your video will be ready, I recommend that you rehearse it at least once before producing the video.
 Rehearsing should help you to evaluate at least:

-- Whether you manage to make your talk to accurately express what you want to say.
+- Whether you will manage to make your video to accurately express what you want to say.

-- Whether your presentation fits in the time that you have been assigned (for this purpose, I recommend that you rehearse out loud in front of a chronometer).
+- Whether your video fits in the time that you have been assigned (for this purpose, I recommend that you rehearse out loud in front of a chronometer).

 Following this link you will find more precise good advice on how to give a good talk: